 Buddhism made its way into Japan from the Korean Peninsula as early as the sixth century.
-By the eighth, Japan had taken the Chinese Chan Buddhism and developed it into Zen.
-Zen focused more strongly on nature and the possibility of spontaneous enlightenment, and also emphasized mentors and teachers over deities.
-Its popularity in Japan exploded in the thirteenth century, as the developing warrior class, the samurai, adopted its teachings.
+By the eighth, Japan had taken the Chinese Chan Buddhism and developed it into the now well-know Zen.

 D.T.
 Suzuki Museum

 The D.T.
 Suzuki Museum is a shrine of contemporary architecture and Zen Buddhist geometry.
 The man to whom it’s dedicated and named single-handedly brought Zen Buddhism to the Europe and the Americas.

 A trip through the museum covers details of his difficult life and education throughout the world.
 However, the museum’s primary purpose is to provide an atmosphere for meditative thought and learning.